josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 - democratic participation;
 - or interruption of harm.

-A root becomes distorting when it leads away from Palestinian:
+It becomes distorting when it leads away from Palestinian:

 - history;
 - land;